Hyilix/i3_config/README.md

 i3 configuration and other utils
 ================================

-This is my custom i3 config, alongside custom scripts and utils.
+This is my custom i3 config, alongside other custom scripts and utils.

 Features include:
   * Dual monitor xrandr auto-setup (detection on **DP-2**)